free pattern is listed below.

 One skein each of Caron Simply Soft in Sage, Autumn Red, Gold, Charcoal Heathered.
 Three skeins of Off-white.

 Size I (5.5mm) hook, (I am suggesting Susan Bates for this stitch, for some reason that hook grabbed the yarn easily and let me work the HHDC (Herringbone Half Double Crochet) easier.
-Check out the tutorial for the Herringbone Half Double Crochet here if you are unsure how to make it.)
+If you’d like a refresher on how to make a Herringbone Half Double Crochet, watch the video clip below:

 4 stitch markers